If you're on a low income or benefit we may be able to help pay towards the cost of dental treatment, especially if it’s urgent.

 If you need help with urgent dental treatment, we generally pay up to $300.
 We may be able to pay more depending on your situation.

 We generally only make one payment for urgent dental treatment in a year.

 How much you get depends on your situation.

 If you have a Community Services Card, you may be able to get dental treatment through your local hospital.

 Talk to your doctor or dentist about this.

 How to apply

-You may be able to apply in MyMSD or it will tell you to book an appointment to come in and see us.
-You’ll need to upload a quote for the treatment.
-If your payment is approved, we’ll send you a text or email to confirm.
+You may be able to apply for dental treatment in MyMSD or it will tell you to book an appointment to come in and see us.
+If you can apply, you'll need to upload the form from the dentist.
+If your payment's approved, we'll send you a text or email to confirm.

 If you can’t use MyMSD you can call us and we’ll book you an appointment to come in and see us.
 We’ll tell you what you need to bring.